-- In a medium saucepan, combine the sugar and corn syrup with 1/4 C. water, stirring them together so they don’t splash the sides of the pan.
+- In a medium saucepan, combine the sugar, corn syrup, and water, stirring them together so they don’t splash the sides of the pan.
 Cook over high heat until a thermometer reads 350 degrees F, or until the mixture is dark amber in color (keep a close eye on the caramel at all times as it can go from golden brown to black and burnt very quickly), 6 to 8 minutes.

 - Remove from heat and add the cream (careful, this will bubble up and steam) and then the salt.

 - Whisk in the sour cream.
 Set aside to cool.

 - Preheat oven to 350 degrees F. (In my experience a convection oven works better than a normal oven, but it will work, it just may need longer to cook.)

 - Butter the sides and bottom of a glass or light colored 9×13 pan.
 Line the bottom with a sheet of parchment paper, and butter the parchment.